 Glyphosate, the active ingredient in this product, is a Group 9 herbicide based on the mode of action classification system of the Weed Science Society of America.
 Any weed population may contain plants naturally resistant to Group 9 herbicides.
 Weed species resistant to Group 9 herbicides may be effectively managed utilizing another herbicide from a different Group or by using other cultural or mechanical practices.

-To minimize the occurrence of glyphosate-resistant biotypes observe the following general weed management recommendations:
+To minimize the occurrence of glyphosate-resistant biotypes observe the following weed management practices:

-- Scout your fields before and after herbicide applications.
+- Scout your fields before and after herbicide application.

 - Start with a clean field, using either a burndown herbicide application or tillage.